zhuyie/bsdiff/README.md

 bsdiff is a library for building and applying patches to binary files.

 The original algorithm and implementation was developed by Colin Percival.
-The algorithm is detailed in his doctoral thesis: <http://www.daemonology.net/papers/thesis.pdf>.
+The algorithm is described in his (unpublished) paper: <https://www.daemonology.net/papers/bsdiff.pdf>.
 For more information visit his website at <http://www.daemonology.net/bsdiff/>.

 I maintain this project separately from Colin's work, with the following goals:
 * Ability to easily embed the routines as a library instead of an external binary.